wp-plugins/mailjet-for-wordpress/readme.txt

 == Changelog ==

+= 3.1.4=
+* Add a confirmation message  when an user activates his/her contact widget on his/her Wordpress admin
+* In the admin panel of WordPress, when a user try to add a "subscribe to our newsletter widget"  we have add a validation if he/she has chosen a contact list

 = 3.1.3=
 * The position of the main Mailjet's menu takes a default value instead of value 101